 If you or your loved one have recently suffered a C4 spinal cord injury, get in touch with our Los Angeles personal injury attorneys and receive exceptional and unrivaled legal services.
 We can immediately get you in contact with a reputable doctor to provide you with excellent medical advice.

 We can also deal with the insurance company in your stead and help you recover your medical expenses, including pain and suffering damages and lost wages.
-If your situation leaves you unable to come to us, we can come to your side at any moment, whether it’s at your home, office, or hospital.
+If your situation leaves you unable to come to us, we can come to your side at any moment, whether at your home, office, or hospital.

 Receive a wealth of helpful information from our charismatic and compassionate Los Angeles spinal cord injury attorney today by calling (213) 596-9642.
 We have over 15 years of experience to back us up and have won numerous related cases!